BZoennchen/supercollider-book/chapters/supercollider/pattern/6-reference.md

 Basically this pattern returns elements in the list.
 But if an element is an array itself, it embeds the first element when it comes by first time, the second element when it comes by the second time and so on.
 The $n$-th when it comes by the $n$-th time.
-This can be very useful when we build a melodies.
+This can be very useful when we build melodies.

 ```isc
 // [ 1, 2, 5, 1, 3, 6 ]